Guides for happier dogs

 Your dog breaks away mid-walk, drops to the ground with obvious delight, and writhes ecstatically on something you can smell from three metres away.
 They look up at you with pure joy.
 You look back with pure horror.
 You are having completely different experiences of the same moment.

-Your dog prefers Bob Marley to Beethoven.
-They’d choose Fleetwood Mac over most of your Spotify library.
-We used the research to build the Dog Happiness Playlist: tracks chosen for your dog’s ears, not yours.
+Do dogs like music?
+The research says yes — and your dog probably prefers Bob Marley to Beethoven, Fleetwood Mac over most of your Spotify library.
+We used the science to build the Dog Happiness Playlist: tracks chosen for your dog’s ears, not yours.

 Should Your Dog Sleep in Your Bed?